getting-oriented-guy-on-mat

 Lesson 7: Freeing Your Breath and Spine

-Various positions, using what the Feldenkrais community calls “paradoxical breathing.”
+Explore paradoxical ("seesaw") breathing in various positions to unlock your breathing apparatus.
 The back-lying first 16 minutes can be studied alone.
 Discover more pleasurable, adaptable breathing using 360 degree experiments with the chest and abdomen, and find a more supple, supportive spine along the way!

 26 minutes